shaycore/hashtag-hydration-ecom/README.md

 To run this App locally:

 - Git clone this repo.
-- Open up the app and run 'npm install'
+- Open up the app: 'npm install'
-- Seed database 'npm run seed'
+- Seed the database: 'npm run seed'

+## Development
+To start the app in development mode:

-- Start app dev env 'npm run dev:start'
+- 'npm run dev:start'
-- Open browser 'localhost:3000'
+- The app will be available at 'localhost:3000'

-- Other commands:
+## Other commands:

 - Sync and seed your database by running npm run seed.
 Running npm run start:dev will make great things happen!
 - start:dev will both start your server and build your client side files using webpack